da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ---

-# Step 1 - Organising your files and folders

 Having a standard folder structure can keep your files organised and save you time looking for data.

 # Planning to be organised